pateam-rpa/NICE-Powershell/README.md

 or
 * Schedule a task to run once every 4 hours, except between 22:00-02:00

+If you want, there is a example xml that can be imported into the windows task scheduler.

 In addition, this script will check if there currently is an identical task in the Queue(Elastic Search) already or beeing processed by a bot.
 If that is the case, the powershell will not invoke another one, preventing two robots working on the same, e.g. reading emails or getting records from a DB.